scala/scala-lang/_posts/2013-05-29-release-notes-v2.11.0-M3.md

 Please give 2.11.0-M3 a spin!
 This release is *not* binary compatible with the 2.10.x series, so you will need to obtain builds of your dependencies.
 Once we start the release candidates, we will coordinate with the open source community to release these simultaneously, but for these milestones we are not asking library authors to go to that trouble.

 We'd love to hear about any regressions since 2.10.1.
 You can file bugs in [JIRA](https://issues.scala-lang.org/secure/CreateIssue.jspa?pid=10005&issuetype=1).
-Before doing so, please search for existing bugs and/or consult with the [scala-user](https://groups.google.com/forum/?fromgroups#!forum/scala-user) mailing list to be sure it is a geniune problem.
+Before doing so, please search for existing bugs and/or consult with the [scala-user](https://groups.google.com/forum/?fromgroups#!forum/scala-user) mailing list to be sure it is a genuine problem.
 Please set the 'Affects Version' field to 2.11.0-M3 and add the tag `regression`.

 In particular, be aware that the complete fix for [SI-7486](https://issues.scala-lang.org/browse/SI-7486) is not included in this milestone.
 If you encounter this, the workaround is to annotate the return type